Discover more from The Retroist

-Game Genies were addons for various gaming systems that allowed you to modify game data, behavior and of course cheat.
-It was a fantastic and often court contested addon that added legs to some of the most boring games.
+Game Genies were add-ons for various gaming systems that allowed you to modify game data, behavior, and of course cheat.
+It was a fantastic and often court contested add-on that added legs to some of the most boring games.
 You would plug your cartridge into the Genie and then plug it into your system.
-Then you could enter “codes” that would modify the game behavior.
+Then you could enter “codes” that would modify the game’s behavior.

 The Game Genie came with a booklet with some of these codes, but you quickly ran through them and were forced to experiment or buy booklets with new codes.
-This was the pre-internet era so I had to look for magazine advertisement, play around and exchange them with other console owners.
-Eventually I had a notebook full of working codes.
+This was the pre-internet era, so I had to look for magazine advertisements, play around, and exchange them with other console owners.
+Eventually, I had a notebook full of working codes.

-Like most kids I couldn’t do my homework, but when it came to the Game Genie I was like a scientist trying to crack the Enigma code.
+Like most kids, I couldn’t do my homework, but when it came to the Game Genie I was like a scientist trying to crack the Enigma code.
 Another problem I had was specific to the NES.
-Getting the game in and working could be a problem because the system was front loading.
+Getting the game in and working could be an issue because the system was front loading.

 Now on to the goodies.